omf/psm/README.md

-# psm
-Python State Machine

-PSM - Python State Machine
+# PSM - Python State Machine

 # Descripción
 This is a framework for defining state machines using Python.